telerik/winforms-docs/pivotgrid/custom-aggregation.md

 We can make use of our new function by assigning it to the __AggregateFunction__ property of a __PropertyAggregateDescription__ object before setting it to our pivot.

+>note The [Custom Dialogs]({%slug winforms/pivotgrid/dialogs/custom-dialogs%}) article demonstrates how the custom function can be added to the *Aggregate Options Dialog*.

 #### Using the Custom Aggregate Function

 {{source=..\SamplesCS\PivotGrid\PivotGridCustomAggregation.cs region=CustomFunctionUsage}}